g1-1-1/strata/README.md

 2. a piece of data which you want that app to interpret

-this is exactly what i have built. when your browser requests, for example `http://strata.halcyon.moe`, it retrieves a simple JavaScript web app that immediately takes the content of the hash, uncompresses it, and displays it as text on the page.
+this is exactly what i have built. when your browser requests, for example `http://strata.halcyon.moe`, it retrieves a simple javascript web app that immediately takes the content of the hash, uncompresses it, and displays it as text on the page.

 since my server never sees, much less *provides*, the content being displayed